 Want something easy to modify (and can be profitable if you are to resell it after modding)?
 The Mayflash F500 is an affordable fighting stick you can grab on Amazon.

-- Compatible with PlayStation 4, PlayStation 3, switch, Xbox one, Xbox 360, PC and android
+- Compatible with PlayStation 4, PlayStation 3, switch, Xbox one, Xbox 360, PC, Android, NEOGEO mini

 - Supports the headsets to output the background music and online chat on ps4, Xbox one and Xbox 360